RadiantSystem/radiant-doc/en/packages/api/methods/tickets/updateTicket.md

 - Hour - pending hour.
 - Minute - pending minute.
 - Rule - can be ``TicketEdit'' for different algorithms of Owner changing.
+- DynamicFields - a hash with pairs DynamicField name : value.

 Successful answer: